Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Discussion

 Impacts on reflection quality display clearer patterns throughout trials. \emph{After}-hint reflection might have been not as effective as \emph{before}-hint reflection (RQ1).
-This is because exposure to hints prior to reflection might have led students to focus more on the hint content rather than pause to analyze their current problems in their own words ~\citep{baars2020effort,janssen2023, coulson2012scaffolding,moon2004reflection}.
+This is because exposure to hints prior to reflection might have led students to focus on using the hints to find the correct answer, rather than pausing to analyze the problem in their own words~\citep{edwards2017reflecting, baars2020effort,moon2004reflection}.
 In addition, some students might have thought that their reflection responses would be used as input to generate more personalized AI-generated hints, even though our instructions clearly conveyed that their response was not used for hint generation.
 While there is not much research on direct comparison between planning and evaluation in the context of reflection prompting, one potential explanation would be that \emph{planning} might have felt more actionable and aligned with a type of assistance for which students sought.
 While \emph{planning} and \emph{evaluation} are not two clearly separate phases, \emph{planning} prompts might have been more associated with progress and pathway forward (e.g., ``(...) what are the steps you think must be followed in order to answer this question (...),'' similar with what they expected from hints.
 This pattern is consistent with previous research, which has shown that students are more likely to engage in lower-level reflections, such as description, than in higher-level reflections including integration and interpretation~\citep{Bain1999-ji,Bain2002-qc,ryan2014reflection}.
 On the other hand, it might have felt more challenging for students to \emph{evaluate} their problems and approaches at which they were stuck (``(...) is there an alternative approach which you can try to solve the step of the question (...)'').
-Additionally, students are shown to find it easier to reflect on current challenges than to evaluate alternatives, which can be more cognitively demanding~\citep{wirth2009promoting,lin2022metacognitive}.
-Finally, the directed prompt with more specific guidance (RQ3) could have been more effective at leading students toward quality reflection, especially to students who were not familiar with reflections and more likely to be tempted to metacognitive laziness to avoid frustration~\citep{wirth2009promoting,lin2022metacognitive}.
-Previous research showed that open prompts are less beneficial for students with lower autonomous learning capabilities~\citep{wirth2009promoting,hadwin2011}.
+Additionally, students are shown to find it easier to reflect on current challenges than to evaluate alternatives, which can be more cognitively demanding~\citep{lin2022metacognitive}.
+Finally, the directed prompt with more specific guidance (RQ3) could have been more effective at leading students toward quality reflection, especially to students who were not familiar with reflections and more likely to be tempted to metacognitive laziness to avoid frustration. \citet{zhang2024students} found that prompts providing more instruction improved the performance and response quality of students who were less familiar with the self-explanation strategy.
+In contrast, students who were already familiar with the strategy showed no difference in the benefits of more instructional versus open prompts.